google/kmsan/Documentation/dev-tools/kmsan.rst

 Origin chaining
 ~~~~~~~~~~~~~~~

-To ease debugging, KMSAN creates a new origin for every memory store.
+To ease debugging, KMSAN creates a new origin for every store of an
+uninitialized value to memory.
 The new origin references both its creation stack and the previous origin the
-memory location had.
+value had.
 This may cause increased memory consumption, so we limit the length of origin
 chains in the runtime.